 Halloween…people either love it or hate it.
 I am in the first category.
 I don’t really like scary things (although if you do, click here to get the recipe for some spooky eye pies) but I like creative things and Halloween is a great opportunity to be creative!

 For this Halloween table, I used the concept of the garden gazing ball.
-I used three different balls and placed butterflies all over each of them.
+I used three different balls and placed butterflies (or black moths – depending on your viewpoint) all over each of them.

 I wanted a table with black and purple for Halloween so I made the butterflies mostly black with a few purple ones mixed in.

 I have glasses that are purplish-blue, depending on the lighting, so I mixed those with black glasses.
 These margarita glasses, made by Rose Ann Hall, are hard to find in this color.
 Click here for alternative blue margarita glasses.
 Click here for alternative margarita glasses with purple stems.

 I used black flatware and chargers with white plates trimmed in silver banding.
 To complete the look, I used lavender linen napkins and made butterfly napkin rings.
 Click here to see how I made the napkin rings.
 And click here for a similar linen napkin.

 Black glassware helps establish a moody Halloween look.
 I purchased these glasses from HomeGoods but I have also seen them in secondhand shops.